nestordemeure/GPTranslate/readme.md

 ## Inner-workings

-* the text is loaded and cut into chunks
+* the epub is parsed into a serie of html nodes
-* it is sent one chunk at a time, in sequential order, to the ChatGPT API for translation (passing some of the previous translations along to let GPT use them as context)
+* the nodes are translated one at a time by ChatGPT passing it the latest translations to be used as context
+* the epub is updated on the fly and then written to disk

 ## Potential improvements